ashprids/FRDG/README.md

 https://en.wikipedia.org/wiki/Box-drawing_character#Unicode

+## Credit
+All credit for assets not created by this repository's owner is mentioned either in credits/index.html, or somewhere on the page the content appears.

+If you believe credit is missing somewhere, please notify me via a contact method mentioned in contact/index.html.

 ## License and Copyright
 Unless stated otherwise and/or sourced externally, all of this repository's contents are licensed under the GNU GPL-3.0 License.